The-Mycelium-Network/webworkbook/content/topics/protocols/index.md

 ### FTPS (File Transfer Protocol Secure)

 This protocol is used to securely transfer data between users, companies or clients.
-The sent files make use of client certification and server identities when transferring the data for point A to point B. Before the data is sent it gets *[encrypted](https://www.techtarget.com/searchsecurity/definition/encryption), and various security measures and encryption strategies are used to connect with foreign servers and verify authenticity before send any data.
+The sent files make use of client certification and server identities when transferring the data from point A to point B. Before the data is sent it gets [encrypted](https://www.techtarget.com/searchsecurity/definition/encryption), and various security measures and encryption strategies are used to connect with foreign servers and verify authenticity before sending any data.

 **References:**